Bahadirozen51/NF1-Smart-Redirector-Model/README.md

 ## 🔬 Scientific Disclaimer & TRL Status
 > [!WARNING]
 > **Scientific Disclaimer:** This repository presents a computational hypothesis-generation platform and exploratory structural modeling.
-All docking boundaries, spatial coordinates, and analytical projections are *in silico* predictions and must not be interpreted as experimentally validated therapeutic evidence.
+All docking boundaries, spatial coordinates, and analytical projections are *in silico* predictions operating under idealized computational assumptions and must not be interpreted as experimentally validated therapeutic evidence.
 >
 > **Technology Readiness Level (TRL):** **TRL-2** (Technology Concept Formulated).
 Computational models and wet-lab protocols are structured; experimental *in vitro* validation is in the readiness phase.